VA-Adapter: Adapting Ultrasound Foundation Model to Echocardiography Probe Guidance: Method

 \subsection{Dataset Acquisition}

 The dataset used in our work was collected from 178 adult subjects and includes 356 expert scanning trajectories, totaling 1.31 million image-action pairs.
 The data was gathered by two senior sonographers with over 10 years of experience.
 They performed continuous scans of 10 standard echocardiographic planes (\cref{fig:dataset}(c)) using an ultrasound probe attached to the end of a robotic arm.
 The data collection system recorded real-time images acquired by the probe and the corresponding probe pose data.
 This created a scanning sequence $\{(\mathbf{I}_t, \mathbf{p}_t)\}^{T}_{t=1}$, where $\mathbf{I}_t \in\mathbb{R}^{3 \times H \times W} $ is the ultrasound image at time $t$, and $\mathbf{p}_t \in \mathbb{SE}(3)$ is the corresponding probe's 6D pose (3D position $\mathbf{P} \in \mathbb{R}^3$ and 3D orientation $\mathbf{R} \in \mathbb{SO}(3)$).
+During the scan, the sonographer marked the standard views.
+Then we can calculate the relative motion of any image $\mathbf{I}_i$ to the standard view $\mathbf{I}_j$ : $\mathbf{a}_{i\to j}=\mathbf{T}_{p_i}^{-1}\mathbf{T}_{p_j}$, where $\mathbf{T}_{p_i}$ and $\mathbf{T}_{p_j}$ represent the transformation matrices corresponding to the probe poses $\mathbf{p}_i$ and $\mathbf{p}_j$.
+Then we use this motion value as the supervisory signal for the ultrasound probe guidance task.
+Notably, sonographers sometimes pause at a probe position to observe cardiac dynamics.
+As a result, the dataset includes many images from the same probe position but different cardiac phases.
+These frames share the same motion label, providing implicit supervision that encourages robustness to cardiac-cycle variation.